 Soon after, Charlotte embarked on a journey to lose weight and fully control type 1 diabetes, which involved eliminating heavily processed foods, eating a low-carbohydrate paleo diet, seeking out zero carb foods for diabetics, and monitoring her weight, net carbs, and insulin injections with laser focus to ensure she'd avoid any habits that would raise blood sugar levels.

 In combination with moderate exercise, Charlotte began losing weight.
 As a paleo food blogger, she made sugar-free, “low carb” treats to satisfy her cravings for carbohydrate-rich food and was able to lose about 32 pounds.

-She often complained to herself: “I eat almost no carbs and my blood sugar is still high!
+She often complained to herself: “I eat almost no carbs and yet my blood sugar is still high!
 How is this possible?”

-In addition, Charlotte developed hypothyroidism (a sluggish thyroid gland and low thyroid hormone production) and lost her period for 7 years.
+To make things worse, Charlotte developed hypothyroidism (a sluggish thyroid gland and low thyroid hormone production) and lost her period for 7 years.

 In addition, research indicates a correlation between low-carbohydrate diets and amenorrhea in women.

 This evidence demonstrates that controlling blood glucose, lowering A1c, and increasing whole carbohydrate intake to get back to normal blood sugar readings may promote recovery from amenorrhea in women living with diabetes.